See the new State of Employee Engagement research report

 Establishing formal and informal communication channels is one of the best ways for a business to improve its workplace communication.
 Businesses can improve the quality of their communications by empowering managers to communicate effectively and upfront.
 Formal workplace communication channels are often the best route for managers to convey important company goals and initiatives.

 Informal workplace communication channels are also vitally important for daily business operations.
-Senior management often ignores informal channels in their communications. management plans, but these channels are how 90% of business communication is conducted.
-Communication platforms are highly effective solutions for facilitating effective informal communication between employees and management.
+Senior management often ignores informal channels in their communications plans, but these channels account for the majority of day-to-day business communication.
+Communication platforms are effective solutions for facilitating informal communication between employees and management.
+Informal channels are also where businesses need to ensure proper adherence to company policies, ethics, and values.
+General principles of ethical communication are truthfulness, accuracy, honesty, and reason.

 The return on investment for your company